 Programme specifications are revised annually.
-The quality committee of the member institution providing academic direction, as part of its annual review of standards, confirms the programme structure and the educational aims and learning outcomes, and advises on any development in student support.
+The quality committee of Birkbeck, University of London, as part of its annual review of standards, confirms the programme structure and the educational aims and learning outcomes, and advises on any development in student support.
 Where there are changes which may impact on continuing students, these are listed below.
 For all new students, the programme and general information provided in this document is correct and accurate and will be applicable for the current year.